 - It provides great value if you have time and interest in staying in one place for nearly a week

 Altogether, you can fill your Marriott Rewards account with around 90,000+ points, which is enough for five free nights at a category 4 hotel with points to spare.
 You’re also not far off from a 5-night stay in a category 5 hotel, which requires 100,000 points.

 If you’re able to find a PointSavers Reward, you can actually get the higher category room for free with just 80,000 points.

 A year ago, I booked a room at the Wailea Beach Resort in Maui for five nights.
 I got the fifth night free, but it set me back 160,000 Marriott points because it’s a category 8 hotel.

 If you happen to have Chase UR, you can do the same thing if you want to stretch your points a little further.

-If you keep the card for a second year, you’ll also earn a free night stay at any category 1-5 hotel after your account anniversary.
+If you keep the card for a second year, you’ll also earn a free night stay at any property with a redemption level up to 35,000 points after your account anniversary.

-Depending on where you book, there are some decent category 5 hotels.
+Depending on where you book, there are some decent hotels at that level.
 There are also a lot of basic ones too.